 What I Decided to Do

 Of course, I could have flown back home to the United States.
 However, it’s in my nature to be an eternal optimist and I still have hope that, eventually, I’ll make it to Central Asia.
-Ultimately, I decided to stay put in Budapest until things calm down.
+Ultimately, I decided to stay put and explore all possible things to do in Budapest, until everything calms down.

 The world will get through this despite some believing it’s the end of humanity.
 It’s just a matter of when society returns to a sense of normalcy.